khushib12/StudyBuddy/README.md

 - Join Classes using class code and owner email
 - Make Announcements /Give assignments
 - Upload Images
-- Delete classes no longer in use
+- Delete/Unenroll classes no longer in use

 ## Technologies